ifrh/Ostfalia-Proforma-Praktomat/README.md

     </submission>"

 'submission.xml' can be transferred as a separate file or simply as data.
 Files are sent as normal 'file upload'.
+The task file can be a zipped file or a simple xml file.

 Note that embedding the submission file(s) into submission.xml as embedded-txt-file is also supported.